thetrend/thetrend/README.md

 Software Engineer
 -----------------

-I am a software engineer with over 3 years of experience, specializing in front-end development for enterprise-level applications.
+I am a software engineer with over 3 years of professional experience, specializing in front-end development for enterprise-level applications.
 I work with technologies like React, Node.js, and TypeScript to build scalable, efficient solutions, while collaborating with cross-functional teams to deliver high-impact projects.

 *   🌍  I'm based in Connecticut, USA
 *   🖥️  See my portfolio at [graced.is](https://graced.is)